 Anne Stokes Collectible Dice Tins - These beautiful, collectible metal tins, featuring classic D&D artwork by Anne Stokes, such as her Age of Dragons collection.
 Specialising in fantasy art, she is known for her classic fantasy artwork for Dungeons & Dragons and other roleplaying games.
 We've equipped each metal tin with a custom-made foam insert to fit a standard 7-dice RPG set, ensuring your dice stay in a low-impact environment with minimal movement or damage.
 These dice tins are limited editions and are excellent expressions of the character and power of whichever special set of dice you desire to place in them.

 Dungeon Master Screens

-D&D DM Screens - This is more of an honourable mention, as it doesn't quite fit in with the above categories.
+Dungeon Master Screens for D&D - This is more of an honourable mention, as it doesn't quite fit in with the above categories.
 That said, it is an accessory, and it is relevant to dice and the table.
 For some tables, this accessory is vital as it enables Dungeon Master's to do their work of narrative story building without the prying intrusion of curious players.
 They can quickly prepare monster miniatures for a quick reveal, as well as make the required rolls for creatures' stealth and other similar checks.

-For 5th Edition D&D, there is also a Player Screen variant designed with neurodivergent people in mind.
+For 5th Edition D&D, there is also a 5e Player Screen variant, designed for neurodivergent people.
 It contains player quick reference rules on the inside and provides an enclosed environment for players who appreciate structure and boundaries to feel at home.
 Interested?
 Check it out!